 of hope, and I wake to a perfect patience of mountains”

 With the world as crazy as it is, this image if very comforting to me right now.
 I love to think of hope floating over me as I sleep.
 I need to reflect on the perfect patience of mountains.
 I can see mountains out the window from where I am typing.
 They have lived through and survived so many things — a testament that we will live and survive the changes in our government and world.
 I needed that assurance today.

 By the way, I want to introduce you to a book I’m using to help me practice Lectio Divina.
-It’s by one of my favorite authors, Jan Johnson, and I’m linking it here.
+It’s by one of my favorite authors, Jan Johnson.
 If you want to use Lectio with scripture, this book will be a great help.